viktoriia-sokolenko/exploding-kittens/docs/bva/UserInterface.md

 `displayWelcome`, `displayHelp`, etc.) do not produce functional *outputs* beyond printing, so their BVAs focus on the *state variations* that influence what is printed (e.g., empty vs. non‑empty hands).

+#### Important Note
+Whenever you see `card1` without specifying its type, that means I am using Parametrized Testing, and the test runs for cards with all the available card types.

+Whenever you see the keywords "non-empty list" or noticed that the states takes in a list of two cards without specifying the Card Type (i.e `[card1, card2]`), that means that the test cases uses a Parameterized Test that uses all the different Card Types into a list of two different Cards and performs _Parameterized Tests_ based on it.
+This Parameterized Testing is grouped as:

+* `[CardType.NORMAL, CardType.ATTACK]`
+* `[CardType.DEFUSE, CardType.SKIP]`
+* `[CardType.FAVOR, CardType.EXPLODING_KITTEN]`
+* `[CardType.SHUFFLE, CardType.ALTER_THE_FUTURE]`
+* `[CardType.SEE_THE_FUTURE, CardType.NUKE]`

+This is done like this because the main purpose of deck isn't too focused on the Card Types inside the deck but the functionality of deck working with all the different types of cards.
+As a result, these Parameterized Testing ensures that since Deck is a collection of Cards, no matter the Cards given in the collection, the operation still functions as expected.

+* In Other Words, in addition to deck being classified as a Collection (of Cards), if you'd like, it's also a case of the listed Card Types above

+Also, unless specified that I am dealing with  `Duplicates` states, each card listed below is from different CardTypes.
+When you see `card2.1` and `card2.2` that means that I am dealing with duplicate cards.

 ---

 ## Method under test: `public int getNumberOfPlayers()`